dvdlvc/Time-Series/README.md

 # Time-Series

+## App to reproduce some of the plots available in the slides

 This repository contains Rnotebook files.
-Load them in www.rnotebook.io
+They all work in www.rnotebook.io a web-based application.
+No need to download R on the laptop.

 I itemize the links